 This was the first time on our trip that we had eaten more of an authentic Japanese meal.
-It was light and simple meal with fresh and high quality ingredients, super delicious.
-It was wonderful to experience more traditional foods without having to break the bank for it.
+It was a light and simple meal with fresh and high-quality ingredients – super delicious!
+It was wonderful to experience more traditional foods without having to break the bank for them.

 As I said earlier, we were quite used to eating onigiris from the local konbini, so having our lunch here was an extremely mindful and grounding experience.
 If you’re looking to wind down after your day exploring Toshogu Shrine and other sights, then the vegan cafe, “Yasai Cafe Merugi” is a fantastic way to do it!

 Nikko train station to the cafe – 4 minutes by car / 20 minutes to walk

 Toshogu Shrine to the cafe – 2 minutes by car / 15 minutes to walk

 As they are a small restaurant, I’d imagine their food portions are limited.
 Although we were lucky to have gone on a quiet day so got a seat.
 I would suggest reserving so you don’t end up feeling disappointed.